 Where the Roads Meet: Old M-168 and M-22

 There is so much to see and do in the Elberta-Frankfort area.
-Stop on by the café to grab a latte and a bite to eat before heading out on the Bestie Valley Trail.
+Stop on by the café to grab a latte and a bite to eat before heading out on the Betsie Valley Trail.
 Rent a bike, kayak or paddleboard and explore the beautiful natural sights.
+Browse our gift shop for a souvenir to take home.
+Visit our “Little Free Library” for great FREE reading material.
 Need a bicycle repaired?
-The café staff is reading to lend a hand.
-Master mechanic , “Rob the Bike Guy” and his assistants are ready to get you back on the trail.
+The café staff is ready to lend a hand.
+Master mechanic, “Rob the Bike Guy” and his assistants are ready to get you back on the trail.

 Conundrum Café staff looks forward to making your time in Benzie County a memorable experience.
 May you enjoy your visit to this “Little Slice of Heaven” and the shores of Lake Michigan!